 - Chocolate – Whether you use chocolate syrup, chocolate spread, or even chocolate chips, it’s going to be amazing.

-These are just a few ideas, but you can seriously add anything you want on top of the waffles.
+These are just a few ideas, but you can seriously add anything you want on top.
 Leave us a comment if you try something on top and love it!

 🍇 More Tasty Breakfast Recipes

 Don’t worry, you can eat these recipes for any more, not just breakfast!
 They are all so divine you will be craving them.